amicuchu/NintendoClientsWiki/Secure-Protocol.md

 | Uint32 | Connection id |
 | [StationURL] | Public client url, as perceived by the server |

+The client should place the connection id into the RVCID field of its client station urls.

 # (2) RequestConnectionData

 # (3) RequestUrls